dotse/tls-fed-auth/tls-fed-auth.md

     PEM-encoded certificate converted to an one-line format where line feed is substituted with \n.

+### servers

+A list of the entity's servers.

+*   description OPTIONAL

+    A human readable text describing the server.

+*   base_uri REQUIRED

+    Base URL of the server.

+*   pins REQUIRED

+    A List of Public Key Pins.
+Each Pin has the following properties:

+    *   name REQUIRED

+        The name of the cryptographic hash algorithm.
+The only allowed value at this time is "sha256".

+    *   value REQUIRED

+        Base64 encoded Subject Public Key Information (SPKI) fingerprint.

+*   tags OPTIONAL

+    A list of strings that describe the functionality of the server.
+To discover interoperability the client SHOULD do a conditional comparison of the tags.
+If an entity has multiple servers that are compatible, the client SHOULD arbitrarily connect to one of the servers.
+If connection to a server fails, the client SHOULD try with the next server.
+If the claim is missing or is empty, there MUST be an out-of-band agreement of the servers funtionality

 ## Metadata Schema

 A metadata JSON schema (in YAML format) can be found at [https://github.com/kirei/tls-fed-auth](https://github.com/kirei/tls-fed-auth/blob/master/tls-fed-metadata.yaml).